aspiringsecurity/EMTTR/README.md

 FVM enables us to use composable blocks exposed through standardized interfaces, enabling the construction of picture archiving and medical imaging solutions.
 This improves better outcomes for drug testing, counseling (https://sites.google.com/view/fevm-med/home?authuser=8 ), precision medicine.
 Links: https://youtu.be/BUiVvhuUdrE (dapp, security), https://youtu.be/BUiVvhuUdrE (dapp, portal).

+We are generating NFTs for NFC tags of practice license of TPAs and pharma professionals involved in bulk query and retrieve operation of DICOM images.
+Please find the repository for NFT generation on FVM for NFC tags of TPAs and pharma professionals at https://github.com/aspiringsecurity/EMTTR/tree/main/EHRs/dicom-optimism-marketplace/nfc-tag-nft-fvm

 1c.
 Chainlink: Workflow tool using ethereum blockchain network, store on IPFS/Filecoin via NFT.Storage, Chainlink for storing offchain metadata, Chainlink Data Feeds and automation for TPA claims and payments.
 Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/Audit-contracts

 1d.
 Klaytn Monitor:  DeFi dashboard for CROs to undertake research in drug design.